 2. Your bedroom should only be for sleeping.

 It’s a place for you to relax and rest, not for anything else.
 Game consoles, TVs, computers, or even phones don’t belong in your bedroom.
+The TV can be placed in the living room area and, once you’ve secured the right broadband and TV deal, you can watch your favourite TV shows and movies from there, without affecting your sleep.
 Phones are a bit of a special case because you want to be able to be reached if an emergency situation arises, but anything else should stay outside.

 3. Perfect your room.